 How To Choose The Right E-Auction Format

-Now that you’re aware of the six types of e-auctions you can choose from, you’re probably wondering which one’s the best for your organization.
+Now that you’re aware of the six types of e-auction examples you can choose from, you’re probably wondering which one’s the best for your organization.
 Here’s how you can decide:

 check your spend analytics: where can you reduce your costs?